-First of all, we have two sides of the story: the US and Latin America.
+First of all, we have two sides to the story: the US and Latin America.

 On one hand, the mobile app development niche has been increasing over the years in the US.
 Although it might appear, at first, that they have everything they need to make such reality complete, that’s not what is truly going on.
 There’s a growing need for skilled developers that they just can’t meet.
 Until 2020, 1 million more jobs than candidates are predicted just in the computer sciences field—an increase of 30% since 2010—, as demonstrated below.
 As a result, many times outsourcing becomes the best option.

-On the other hand, “more than nine in ten online Latin Americans own or use a mobile device on a regular basis”, being more than 406 million mobile phone users, with almost 142 millions only in Brazil; against 184.2 millions in the US.
-In addition, the use of smartphones in Brazil, Mexico and Colombia is predicted to grow even faster the next three years, reaching up to 434.4 millions.
+On the other hand, “more than nine in ten online Latin Americans own or use a mobile device on a regular basis”, being more than 406 million mobile phone users, with almost 142 million only in Brazil; against 184.2 millions in the US.
+In addition, the use of smartphones in Brazil, Mexico and Colombia is predicted to grow even faster in the next three years, reaching up to 434.4 million.

 As to the global time spent on the Internet via mobile devices, Latin Americans lead the TOP 5 most active countries in the world, with Argentina in 2nd place with 4.2 hours per day, Mexico in 4th with 4 daily hours, and Brazil in 5th place with 3.8 hours—an average of 4.3 hours per day—, against 3.5 daily hours by the North Americans.
 In sum, Latin Americans own more than twice the number of mobile devices than North Americans and also spend more time online on them.